The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: Introduction

 \subsection{Acknowledgements}

 The authors thank the organizers, Jennifer Balakrishnan, Bjorn Poonen, and Akshay Venkatesh, of the PCMI 2022 program on Number Theory Informed by Computation.
 The idea to use Hilbert modular forms was also noted early by Pip Goodman, and an initial list of candidates was compiled in collaboration with him; we acknowledge and thank him for his contribution.
 We also thank Maarten Derickx for his initial contribution to the project, specifically regarding his work determining the necessary properties of Hilbert modular forms used in our method.
 We thank Thomas Bouchet for his help in computing the curve \eqref{eqn:genus4curve}, Lassina Demb\'el\'e for suggesting the argument that proves modularity of this curve (\Cref{prop:modularity}), and Andreas-Stephan Elsenhans for help with a Galois group computation (\Cref{prop:notnicolas}).
 We also thank the inspiring lectures of Tim Dokchitser in the PCMI 2021 Graduate Summer School, Number Theory Informed by Computation, which brought this problem to the authors' attention.
 We thank Nicolas Mascot for his computational verification in \Cref{rmk:nicolas} and for his comments on \Cref{prop:notnicolas}.
-Finally, we thank Sachi Hashimoto, Adam Logan, and many other participants of the PCMI 2022 program who contributed to the early stages of the project.
+We also thank Sachi Hashimoto, Adam Logan, and many other participants of the PCMI 2022 program who contributed to the early stages of the project.
+Finally, we thank the anonymous referees for their valuable suggestions leading to several improvements of this article.

 Van Bommel, Costa, and Schiavone were supported by a Simons Collaboration grant (550033).
+Van Bommel has additionally been supported by C\'eline Maistret’s Royal Society Dorothy Hodgkin Fellowship.
+Costa has additionally been supported by a Simons Foundation grant (SFI-MPS-Infra\-structure-00008651, AS).
 Elkies was supported by a Simons Collaboration grant (550031).
 Keller was supported by the 2021 MSCA Postdoctoral Fellowship 01064790 -- Ex\-pli\-cit\-Rat\-Points.
 Voight was supported by grants from the Simons Foundation: (550029, JV) and (SFI-MPS-Infra\-structure-00008650, JV).